 Light pollution in our area

 There are huge variations in the amount of light pollution in Lancashire, with the Forest of Bowland AONB (which has been granted Dark Sky Discover Site status) contrasting with the conurbations of Liverpool, Manchester and Preston.
-This year’s star count will enable us to build a picture of whether the situation is improving or getting worse.
+This year’s star count took place from 26th February to 6th March, and the results will enable us to build a picture of whether the situation is improving or getting worse.

 See CPRE’s dedicated website, Night Blight, for the findings of previous star counts.